jmassardo/jmassardo.github.io/_posts/2019-04-08-Habitat-for-Windows-Examples.md

 $pkg_description="Installs Basic IIS Web Server features"
 ```

 Hey, wait just a dang minute, where are the callbacks?!?
 Well... there aren't any.
 In this case, we can't actually fully package IIS because it's a Windows component.
 So now what?
 We still need IIS for our app.
 We use a different path, the `install` hook.
 This hook is triggered when you run `hab pkg install ....` We'll use it install the features/roles we need.
-It's not techncially packaged in Hab but it is "habatized" in the sense that we can track it as a dependency and trigger the install if it's missing.
+It's not technically packaged in Hab but it is "habatized" in the sense that we can track it as a dependency and trigger the install if it's missing.

 ```PowerShell
 # Install hook